freeCodeCamp/multiple-choice-questions/README.md

 **[It's running live here for you to practice on.](http://fcc-quiz.surge.sh/)**

 The purpose of these challenges is to cover material that is currently not covered in the FCC Curriculum but nevertheless plays an important role in software engineering.
 In addition, these topics commonly appear in interview questions.
-Some topics include:
+Primary categories would be:

-- **System design**
+- **Common JavaScript Interview Questions**
-- **Algorithm design/algorithm efficiency**
+- **System Design**
-- **OOP design principles**
+- **Design Principles (OOP, FP, etc)**
-- **FP design principles**
+- **Application & Web Security Questions**
-- **Security questions**
+- **Algorithm design/efficiency, time complexity, dynamic programming, etc.**
-- **Common JavaScript questions**
+- **DevOps, knowledge of various cloud & server technologies (e.g. Heroku, AWS, Elasticsearch, memcached, etc.)
 - **... and more**

 ---